 Stitch Fix (SFIX) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the online clothing styling service had lost 1.95% in the past month.
-In that same time, the Retail-Wholesale sector lost 2.76%, while the S&P 500 lost 1.22%.
+Heading into today, shares of the online clothing styling service had gained 19.38% over the past month, outpacing the Retail-Wholesale sector's loss of 1.18% and the S&P 500's loss of 0.61% in that time.

-Investors will be hoping for strength from SFIX as it approaches its next earnings release.
-The company is expected to report EPS of -$0.06, down 160% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $440.91 million, up 20.39% from the year-ago period.
+Wall Street will be looking for positivity from SFIX as it approaches its next earnings report date.
+In that report, analysts expect SFIX to post earnings of -$0.06 per share.
+This would mark a year-over-year decline of 160%.
+Meanwhile, our latest consensus estimate is calling for revenue of $441.04 million, up 20.42% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.02 per share and revenue of $1.91 billion, which would represent changes of -94.44% and +21.32%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.03 per share and revenue of $1.91 billion.
+These totals would mark changes of -91.67% and +21.33%, respectively, from last year.

-Any recent changes to analyst estimates for SFIX should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for SFIX.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 91.93% lower.
-SFIX is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 89.89% lower.
+SFIX is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, SFIX is holding a Forward P/E ratio of 977.08.
-For comparison, its industry has an average Forward P/E of 11.66, which means SFIX is trading at a premium to the group.
+Investors should also note SFIX's current valuation metrics, including its Forward P/E ratio of 855.47.
+Its industry sports an average Forward P/E of 12.15, so we one might conclude that SFIX is trading at a premium comparatively.

-We can also see that SFIX currently has a PEG ratio of 32.57.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Apparel and Shoes was holding an average PEG ratio of 1.25 at yesterday's closing price.
+Also, we should mention that SFIX has a PEG ratio of 28.52.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+SFIX's industry had an average PEG ratio of 1.33 as of yesterday's close.

 Click to get this free report